karanpratap16895/pathx-safety-simulator/README.md

+> [!CAUTION]
+> **IMPORTANT NOTICE: LEGAL & OPERATIONAL DISCLAIMER**
+>
+> This repository contains **simulation and research code only.** > It is **NOT** validated, certified, or approved for real-world flight or autonomous operations.
+>
+> Any operational use requires independent verification, certified hardware, and regulatory approval.
+Use of this code for operational systems is strictly prohibited.
+Regulatory engagement and certification compliance are required before any real-world application.
-# PathX: Autonomous Safety Validation Framework (v1.2.0)
+> # PathX: Autonomous Safety Validation Framework (v1.2.0)

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)